 Easy Setup for New Python Users

 If you’re new to Python, the instructions below will help you get set up with SCAMP running in a simple Python editor called Thonny.
-These steps are largely the same for different operating systems, except as noted below.
-If you’re on MacOS, you can also follow along with this video:

 Step 1: Install Thonny